nroi/flexo/README.md

    cargo test
     ```
 2. end-to-end tests using Docker.
-We try to avoid flaky test cases, but we cannot guarantee that all our docker test cases are deterministic,
+We try to avoid flaky test cases, but we cannot guarantee that all our Docker test cases are deterministic,
 since their outcome depends on various factors outside of our control (e.g. how the scheduler runs OS processes,
 how TCP packets are assembled by the kernel's TCP stack, etc.).
 As a result, a failing end-to-end